Most Favored Nation Status

 Most Favored Nation status is an economic position in which a country enjoys the best trade terms given by its trading partner.
 That means it receives the lowest tariffs, the fewest trade barriers, and the highest import quotas (or none at all).
 In other words, all Most Favored Nation trade partners must be treated equally.

+The Most Favored Nation clause in the two countries' free trade agreements confers that status.
 That clause is also used in loan agreements and commercial transactions.
 In the former, it means that interest rates on a subsequent loan won't be lower than on the primary one.
 In the latter, it means the seller won't offer a better deal to another buyer.